Third Quarter 2019 Production Report

-Glencore is one of the world’s largest global diversified natural resource companies and a major producer and marketer of more than 90 commodities.
-The Group's operations comprise around 150 mining and metallurgical sites, oil production assets and agricultural facilities.
+Glencore is one of the world’s largest global diversified natural resource companies and a major producer and marketer of more than 60 commodities.
+The Group's operations comprise around 150 mining and metallurgical sites and oil production assets.

-With a strong footprint in both established and emerging regions for natural resources, Glencore's industrial and marketing activities are supported by a global network of more than 90 offices located in over 50 countries.
+With a strong footprint in both established and emerging regions for natural resources, Glencore's industrial and marketing activities are supported by a global network of offices located in over 35 countries.

-Glencore's customers are industrial consumers, such as those in the automotive, steel, power generation, oil and food processing sectors.
+Glencore's customers are industrial consumers, such as those in the automotive, steel, power generation, battery manufacturing and oil sectors.
 We also provide financing, logistics and other services to producers and consumers of commodities.
-Glencore's companies employ around 146,000 people, including contractors.
+Glencore's companies employ around 158,000 people, including contractors.